rustyio/sync/README.markdown

     erl -sync growl false
     erl -sync growl true   #this is the default

 #### 2. From within the Erlang shell:

     sync:growl(true).    % Enable notifications
     sync:growl(false).   % Disable notifications

+## Remote Server "Patching"

+If you are developing an application that runs on an Erlang cluster, you may need to recompile a module on one node, and then broadcast the changed module to other nodes.
+Sync helps you do that with a feature called "patching."

+To use the patching feature:

+1. Connect to any machine in your cluster via distributed erlang.
+A simple `net_adm:ping(Node)` should suffice.

+2. Run `sync:patch()`.
+This will start the Sync application if it's not already started, and enable "patch mode".

+3. Start editing code.

+Sync will detect changes to code, recompile your modules, and then sent the updated modules to every Erlang node connected to your cluster.
+If the module already exists on the node, then it will be overwritten on disk with the new .beam file and reloaded.
+If the module doesn't exist on the new node, then it is simply updated in memory.